We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Vicky Wasik

 This unique spoon combines the functionality of both a silicone spatula and a wooden spoon.
-Kenji appreciates its deep bowl (great for scooping) and flexible head (excellent for scraping the bottoms of pots or scraping out mixing bowls).
+It is an ideal combination of a deep bowl (great for scooping) and a flexible head (excellent for scraping the bottoms of pots or scraping out mixing bowls).

 Key Specs